 A quarter of the population says a SMILE is the facial feature they remember the most when meeting people.
 A beaming SMILE makes you more attractive.
 Another reason to keep smiling!

 If you are not convinced to keep smiling yet, we need to talk!
 There are soooooo many reasons to keep smiling — and ALL the reasons are POSITIVE and HEALTHY!
 So come on… SMILE WITH ME, my friends!
+Let’s enjoy the many health benefits of a smile.
 You can do this!
 Practice makes perfect, and eventually your brain will want you to SMILE, too!

 Pin to Pinterest for Later